 A certified nursing assistant (CNA) has direct and consistent contact with individuals at their toughest moments.
 The most successful CNAs hone their skills, but also possess qualities that are rarely learned in a classroom.
 While passion and patience are at the top of the list, flexibility and strong communication skills will prove effective in your career.

-As an effective nurse assistant, you’ll want to discover what components of the job enable you to thrive.
+As an effective nurse assistant, you’ll want to discover what components of the job enable you to thrive — and that goes beyond CNA skills.
 Are you genuinely concerned for the well-being of your patient?
 Nurses are caring and compassionate, driven by a desire to help and make a difference.
 Others can sense if you enjoy your work — your passion resonates with not only those in your care but with your coworkers as well.
 Having passion for your work allows you to be a stronger team player and if needed, an advocate for your patient.

 Remember that happiness is contagious.
 If you show up to your shift passionate to serve others — your efforts will bring joy to those around you.